Last Updated on November 25, 2022 by Suzy

 There are 3 pigeons robbing the food from this table above.
 We got some lovely snacks with our drinks and at first, I hadn’t twigged why the food was under a dome mesh.
 Any opportunity for some food?

 2. Is to feed the pigeons.
 I wasn’t keen myself although I did eventually get into the spirit of it all.
 Mainly because Jamie loved doing it so much.
 We went back again and again and he’d go on about it nearly all day long.
 There are people selling bird food but we squirrelled away some bread from breakfast.
 If you stand with your arms out they will also take food from your hand.
 Try as he might they just would not land on Jamie.

 3. Sit your child on one of the two lion statues.
 Everyone with a child was doing it.
 It is a must for a photo opportunity.

 3, Doge’s Palace – Palazzo Ducale

-This is sadly not free nor cheap to enter.
+The Doge’s Palace is sadly not free nor cheap to enter.
 We did spend a good couple of hours here and it was an experience to remember so I would recommend taking the kids.
-For further information and to buy your tickets online please follow this link.
 Top tip – Buy your tickets online in advance.
-We arrived 15 minutes before opening and we had to queue a long time to buy our tickets.
+We arrived 15 minutes before opening and we had to queue for a long time to buy our tickets.
 The advance purchase queue moved a lot quicker.
 It was still a queue but the better of the two options.
 All bags etc. have to be checked.